REDEVELOPMENT + HOUSING

 Similar to cities across the country, Salt Lake City is experiencing increasing economic inequality, forcing more and more residents to spend a higher percentage of their income on housing costs.
 With housing costs increasing faster than incomes, it’s more difficult for residents to buy or rent a home.
 Inability to afford housing is the key driver of housing insecurity and increases in homelessness.

-We are working alongside the Mayor’s Office, our Board of Directors (the seven members of the City Council), the City’s Housing and Neighborhood Development (HAND) and Workforce Development divisions and community partners to address the problem and combat this trend.
+We are working alongside the Mayor’s Office, our Board of Directors (the seven members of the City Council), the City’s Housing Stability and Workforce Development divisions and community partners to address the problem and combat this trend.

 As one of the City’s strongest forces in subsidizing the creation of affordable housing units, the RDA has dedicated over $70 million to affordable housing across Salt Lake City since 2010 through a variety of mechanisms, the most commonly used being: